admin-shell-io/questions-and-answers/README.md

  (Answered 2022-08-15)

  **[How to use different versions of the same submodel (e.g. different versions of the "digital nameplate") which share same IdShort?](#idgh72)** <a id="idgh72"></a>

  A: In the current API specification AAS Part 2 V1.0RC03 the unique Submodel Id is expected for a GET/submodels/{submodelIdentifier} and no longer the Submodel IdShort.
 This enables distinguishing between the particular submodel instance.

  (Answered 2022-11-21)

+**[What are strategies to match semantic IDs?](#idgh54)** <a id="idgh54"></a>

+Q: What are strategies to match semantic IDs?

+ A: Please refer to section "4.4 Matching Strategies" of [AASiD part 1 v3.0](https://industrialdigitaltwin.org/wp-content/uploads/2023/04/IDTA-01001-3-0_SpecificationAssetAdministrationShell_Part1_Metamodel.pdf).
+Also, the consensus  of our group is that isCaseOf has no impact on semantic equivalence and can be ignored for automatic matching strategies.

+ (Answered 2023-06-19)

 ## Asset Administration Shell in Detail Series